Multiple Tooth Replacement – Scripps Ranch

 For years, dentists have relied on a crown and bridge to span the gap of missing teeth in a patient’s mouth.
 This prosthetic device is made of dental crowns that are mounted to healthy teeth in order to support the false teeth needed to complete your smile.
 A crown and bridge are constructed as one unit in the dental lab.

 Implant Supported Bridge

 The major difference between an implant supported bridge and a crown and bridge is that implants replace the teeth that would otherwise support the bridge.
-If the teeth alongside the gap in your smile are not strong enough to hold crowns, then a dentist in San Diego can use implants instead.
+If the teeth alongside the gap in your smile are not strong enough to hold crowns, then a dentist in Scripps Ranch can use implants instead.
 Two to four implants will be needed to secure a bridge.
 Once the implants have fused with the surrounding bone, the bridge is set in place.

 Partial Dentures/Implant Supported Partial Dentures

 If missing teeth are not consecutive, then a partial denture will slip in like a puzzle piece between your remaining teeth.
 Clasps that attach to adjacent teeth secure the partial in place.
 Alternatively, implant supported partial dentures may be an option if you are missing several teeth in a row, but not all of your teeth.

 How Do I Determine Which Implant Solution Is Right For Me?